Gabriel-Halaweh/CopyClipper/README.md

 - **Clipboard Management**: Copy the extracted text directly to the clipboard.
 - **Multi-monitor Support**: Works across multiple monitors.

+## Usage

+### Activating Screen Capture Mode
+To start capturing a portion of your screen:
+1. Hold down **CTRL + SHIFT + SPACE**.
+This will activate the screen capture mode.
+2. Once activated, you will see the screen's overlay indicating that you are in capture mode.

+### Making Selections
+- **Lasso Tool**: Click and hold the left mouse button, then move the mouse to draw a freeform shape around the area you want to capture.
+Release the button to complete the selection.
+- **Rectangle Tool**: Click and hold the right mouse button, then drag to draw a rectangular shape.
+Release the button to finalize the rectangle.

+### Size Limitations
+The OCR functionality is optimized for images up to 1500 pixels in width or height.
+Ensure that the selected area does not exceed these dimensions to maintain accuracy and performance.

+### Copying Text to Clipboard
+After releasing the mouse button to finalize your selection, the tool automatically processes the captured area, extracts readable text using OCR, and copies this text directly to your clipboard.

+### Exiting Screen Capture Mode
+- To exit the screen capture mode at any time, press **SHIFT + SPACE + ESC**.

 ## Installation

 To use Copy Clipper, you need to have Python installed on your machine along with several dependencies.
 Here's how you can set it up: